Probate Without a Will

 If you pass away without a will, the state defines it as “dying intestate.”
 The state will then follow its laws for intestate succession to distribute assets to your surviving family members after paying any remaining taxes or debts owed at the time of your passing.

 You can avoid your family having to go through probate without a will with the appropriate estate planning documents.
-Contact us at Bassett Murray Law Group, PLLC, for help with your estate planning in Ann Arbor, MI.
+Contact us at Bassett Murray Law Group, PLLC, for help with your estate planning in Ann Arbor and Petoskey, MI.

 How Does Michigan State Law Handle an Intestate Estate?